kenzanlabs/generator-keystone/README.md

 | generator-keystone | A Yeoman Generator for scaffolding new project builds leveraging Keystone pipelines | 0.1.0 |

 # Overview
 This project is built on-top of [Yeoman][] to allow developers to quickly and easily scaffold out a [Gulp][] based build for their projects, leverage [Keystone][] pipelines.

-By answering a few simple questions, a whole skeleton build with a functional _gulpfile.js_ and fully configured and installed _package.json_ and _bower.json_ will be generated for you.
+By answering a few simple questions, an entire skeleton build will be generated with the following files:

-**NOTE: this project is now in 1.0.0 release candidate stage.
-1.0.0-rc tags will be published to NPM to allow developers to review and provided feedback.**
+ - .gitignore
+ - .gitattributes
+ - .yo-rc.json
+ - CONTRIBUTING.md
+ - README.md
+ - functional gulpfile.js
+ - fully configured and installed package.json and bower.json

+**NOTE: as this project is still pre 1.0.0, it is subject to possible backwards incompatible changes as it matures.

 [Yeoman]: http://yeoman.io/
 [Gulp]: http://gulpjs.com/